sjg20/u-boot-concept/doc/develop/bootstd.rst

 files in these filesystems.
 That is the job of bootmeth.
 Each boot method has its own way of doing this.

-For example, the distro boot simply scans through the provide filesystems looking for files called `extlinux/extlinux.conf`.
-Each of those files constitutes a bootflow, so the bootmeth may produce multiple bootflows.
+For example, the distro boot simply looks through the provided filesystems for a file called `extlinux/extlinux.conf`.
+Each of those files constitutes a bootflow, so the bootmeth may produce multiple bootflows, e.g. if there are multiple filesystems on the media, then there will be multiple filesystems consider by the bootdev and thus the bootmeth will be invoked for each one.

 Note: it is possible to have a bootmeth that uses a partition or a device directly, but it is more common to use a filesystem.